sudar/wp-github-commits/readme.md

 = v0.2 (2013-02-13) - (Dev time: 1 hour) =
 * Added option to take repo name from custom field in a post

+= v0.3 (2013-02-14) - (Dev time: 1 hour) =
+* Use custom field for widget title only if it non-blank
+* Formatted the date into a human readable format

 == Upgrade Notice ==

 = 0.2 =

 Added option to take repo name from custom field in a post

+= 0.3 =
+Formatted the date into human readable format

 ==Readme Generator==